How to use Isavuconazonium Sulfate Solution, Reconstituted (Recon Soln)

 This drug may make you dizzy.
 Alcohol or marijuana (cannabis) can make you more dizzy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using isavuconazonium.
 Isavuconazonium may harm an unborn baby.
-Ask about reliable forms of birth control while using this medication and for 28 days after stopping treatment.
+Ask about reliable forms of birth control while using this medication and for 28 days after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 This medication can slow down the removal of other medications from your body, which may affect how they work.
-Examples of affected drugs include bosutinib, flibanserin, lomitapide, simeprevir, tolvaptan, among others.
+Examples of affected drugs include asunaprevir, bosutinib, elacestrant, flibanserin, lomitapide, lonafarnib, tolvaptan, among others.

 Other medications can affect the removal of isavuconazonium from your body, which may affect how isavuconazonium works.
-Examples include certain azole antifungals (such as itraconazole, ketoconazole), certain drugs used to treat chronic hepatitis C (boceprevir, telaprevir), certain HIV protease inhibitors (such as nelfinavir, saquinavir), nefazodone, certain rifamycins (such as rifabutin, rifampin), certain drugs used to treat seizures (such as carbamazepine, phenobarbital), St. John's wort, among others.
+Examples include adagrasib, certain azole antifungals (such as itraconazole, ketoconazole), certain HIV protease inhibitors (such as nelfinavir, saquinavir), nefazodone, certain rifamycins (such as rifabutin, rifampin), ritonavir, certain drugs used to treat seizures (such as carbamazepine, phenobarbital), St. John's wort, among others.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.